charlieschwabacher/subtree/README.md

 ======

 Cursor is a library for reading from and updating an immutable data structure.

-Cursor is designed w/ the following goals in mind:
+It is designed w/ the following goals in mind:

 - to provide a **simple, familiar, human friendly api**